Marshfield Area Community Foundation

 The Marshfield Area Community Foundation was established 21 years ago by the Adler sisters, Anne and Bette.
 Their goal was to make a long-term impact on their home community of Marshfield.
 And what an impact this Foundation has made!
-We now have $7.4 million in assets and more than 110 funds.
-To date we have given back $3.8 million to the community.
+We now have $9.9 million in assets and more than 133 funds.
+To date we have given back $4.1 million to our community.
 We have funds that support the arts, education, the environment, animals, sports and leisure, youth development, human services, and community development.
-For example, our funds have supported Hamus Park, Wildwood Park, Boson Tennis Courts, Braem Park Disk Golf, Weber Park, over $443,000 in scholarships, The Lucille Tack Center for the Arts, New Visions, many local churches.
-Our mission is to “Connect the people that care with the causes that matter to improve the quality of life in the Marshfield Area.”

 People wishing to help may donate to this project may send their tax deductible contribution to the Marshfield Area Community Foundation at PO Box 456 Marshfield, WI 54449.